ckeditor/ckeditor5/packages/ckeditor5-select-all/docs/features/select-all.md

 {@snippet features/select-all}

-### Boundaries

-Note that when editing an {@link features/image#image-captions image caption}, the selection will only expand to the boundaries of the caption.
-Successive use will expand the selection beyond these boundaries to encompass more and more content up to the entire editable root of the editor.
-This is to allow the user to do more focused editing and select only related content.

 <info-box>
-	The Select All boundaries are created by any {@link framework/guides/deep-dive/schema#limit-elements limit element} which can contain a text or paragraph.
+	When the selection is inside the {@link features/image#image-captions image caption}, it will only expand to the boundaries of the caption.
+Use the keystroke or the toolbar button again to include more content until the entire content of the editor is selected.
+The same rule applies, for instance, when the selection is inside a table cell or any self–contained (nested) editable region in the content.
 </info-box>

 ## Installation